The Vancouver Biennale

 To verify the design solution proposed, the designs went through multiple design reviews with the Biennale core app team, the off-shore development team and the artist of the AR exhibits.
 Following this, usability testing was conducted during the one month time period prior to launch day.

 This experience left me with 2 main takeaways.
-First I realized the value of working on a project that is very multidisciplinary.
-This project combined three disciplines together AR, art and also technology or the blockchain and this unusual combination led to a really creative unique project.
-For me this was a really good learning experience of how to create a creative project and how they come to exist.
+I realized the value of working on a project that is very multidisciplinary.
+This project combined three disciplines together: AR, art, and technology (blockchain) - this unusual combination led to a really creative unique project.

-Second, I realized how much you can accomplish with a smaller sized team, especially if everyone has different strengths and is willing to take on multiple different roles.
-Working with my team really showed me the scale of what you can accomplish if you’re determined.
+I realized how much you can accomplish with a smaller, but efficient team, especially if everyone has different strengths and is willing to take on multiple different roles.